sklykov/statpagefolio/README.txt

 # statpagefolio
-Collection of developed static webpages as part of the portfolio (pet projects).
+Collection of developed by me static web pages as part of the portfolio (pet projects).

-See the Github page deployment of this project.
+Look on the page deployment tab of this project.